Benzotriazoles

 Japan METI Consults on Amendments to Export Controls for Certain Chemical Substances

-Japan's METI is consulting on draft amendments to export control regulations for UV-328 and PFHxS, with comments due by March 31, 2026.
-Exporters should prepare for stricter approval requirements as Japan aligns its trade controls with international persistent organic pollutant (POPs) standards.
+Japan is consulting on draft amendments to export control regulations for UV-328 and PFHxS with comments due by March 31, 2026.
+Exporters must prepare for more rigorous approval processes as Japan synchronizes its trade restrictions with international persistent organic pollutant conventions.

 ECHA CLH Public Consultations: 1H‑Benzotriazole, Methyl‑1H‑Benzotriazole And Tebufenpyrad (Deadline 4 May 2026)

-ECHA has opened public consultations on proposed harmonised classifications for 1H-benzotriazole, methyl-1H-benzotriazole, and tebufenpyrad, closing May 4, 2026.
-Potential CMR classifications for these substances would trigger mandatory labeling updates and likely lead to broader regulatory restrictions across industrial and consumer applications.
+ECHA has initiated public consultations on proposed harmonised classifications for benzotriazoles and tebufenpyrad, closing in May 2026.
+Potential CMR and toxicity classifications will necessitate mandatory labelling updates and likely trigger downstream restrictions for industrial and consumer applications.

 ECHA Opens Consultation on Draft REACH Authorisation List Recommendation for Four Substances